open-ephys/headstage-test-board/README.md

 - .md = Markdown files; most likely a README file; can be viewed with any text edtior
 - "gerber" files (.top, .bsk, .oln, etc.) = contain machine-readable instructions for creating the printed circuit board; these are sent to a fab house (such as Sunstone Circuits) for PCB production

-DISCLAIMER: We don't recommend using any of the tools from Open Ephys for actual experiments until they've been tested more thoroughly.
-If you'd like to know which tests we've run or plan to run, please get in touch with us via the Open Ephys [contact](http://open-ephys.com/contact) page.
+NOTE: If you're interested in building any of the Open Ephys tools on your own, please get in touch with us via our [contact](http://open-ephys.com/contact) page.